 This post may contain affiliate links.
 Please see our disclosure policy.

-Air Fryer Mushrooms are one of the easiest side dishes you can make!
-They are buttery, garlicky, and cooked to perfection in just minutes.
-I love making them when I need something fast, flavorful, and foolproof to serve with dinner.
+Air Fryer Mushrooms are one of the easiest (and most versatile) dishes you can make.
+Buttery, garlicky, and ready in just minutes, they work just as well as a simple side dish as they do piled on top of steaks, burgers, bowls, or pasta.
+I love making them when I need something fast, flavorful, and totally foolproof to round out a meal.

 “Buttery, garlicky, and done in minutes, these air fryer mushrooms are the perfect side dish to upgrade any meal.”